q-pratz-chem/python-package-best-practices/_episodes/04-function-style.md

 If `symbols` is the longer argument, we will not have enough `coordinates` and an error will occur.
 Neither of these is our intended behavior, but would occur without us knowing (some errors are silent)!

 Let's try this out.
-In a python interpreter, try the following:
+In a Python interpreter, try the following:

 ````{tab-set-code}